-The following terms and conditions govern your use of the Holman Fenwick Willan website.
+The following terms and conditions govern your use of the HFW website.
 By using the website, you are confirming your acceptance of these Terms & Conditions.
 Holman Fenwick Willan LLP may amend these terms from time to time.

 The content and the opinions expressed on this website have been provided for information purposes only.
 It should not be relied on as a substitute for specific legal advice on any particular topic.
 Legal comment is from an English law perspective, unless otherwise stated.

 Holman Fenwick Willan LLP cannot take any responsibility for the content of any external sites which are linked to, or any subsequent information resulting from links to and from this website.

 Unless otherwise stated, the contents of this website are the property of Holman Fenwick Willan LLP and copyright © Holman Fenwick Willan LLP.
 Reproduction of part or all of the contents of the website pages in any form is prohibited except in accordance with the following exceptions:

 Licence to copy for personal use – you may download or print extracts from the website pages (”the material”) for your personal use only.